cfis/ibmpc/docs/part3-text-receiver.md

 My goal was to copy [kermit.bas](https://www.columbia.edu/kermit/ftp/old/basic/kermit.bas) from my laptop to the IBM, and then use the Kermit program to transfer files.

 !!! warning "Skip kermit.bas"
     Looking back this was the wrong choice.
 I should have started with transferring a binary file, `mskermit.exe`.
-That's the subject of the next [section](part6-mskermit.md).
+See [Part 6](part6-mskermit.md) for why.

 I didn't remember much about basic, except that it had lots of line numbers.
 To start, you type the command gwbasic which opens this interface: